appsmithorg/appsmith-docs/website/docs/reference/widgets/rich-text-editor.md

 ---
 # Rich Text Editor

-This page provides instructions on using the Rich Text Editor, which allows you to capture rich text input from users.
+This page provides information on using the Rich Text Editor, which allows you to capture rich text input from users.

 <VideoEmbed host="youtube" videoId="_KrxFScQJys" title="Using Rich Text Editor Widget" caption="Using Rich Text Editor Widget"/>